In cooperation with RumExchange I am bringing you a selection of rum tasting notes. Today’s feature is the brand new AuRhum ‘Clarity’.

-After trying the ‘Transparency’ I’m left with the same issue I had when testing the ‘Clarity’ a couple of days ago: There’s huge potential, and normally an 8 year old Foursquare never really disappoints, but in this case I’ll sadly have to say it kind of does.
+After trying the ‘Transparency’ I’m left with the same issue I had when testing the ‘Clarity’ a couple of days ago: There’s huge potential, and normally an 8 year old Foursquare never really disappoints, but in this case I feel it hasn’t reached its full potential.
 While I think it’s awesome that they want to deliver quality (and I agree that a good bottle doesn’t have to cost $150-300), I also think that there are better Bajan rums to be found at the price they’re looking for.

 Sample provided by Andreas Isopp.
 Though the fact it was a given sample did not affect my personal opinion in any way.